 When you arrive on campus, we will welcome you to Archbold, the home of the Admission Office.
 You’ll have a chance to visit with some of our student ambassadors, and perhaps meet other families who are applying to Choate.

 Each prospective family is assigned a student guide and enjoys a walking tour of the campus.
 Our tour guides are well versed in all things Choate and are ready to answer your questions about our School.

 Schedule an Interview

-Once you have completed the inquiry form, call the Admission Office at (203) 697-2239 to schedule your interview.
+Once you have completed the inquiry form or Gateway Application Part 1, call the Admission Office at (203) 697-2239 to schedule your interview.